simonerigoni/disaster_response_pipeline_project/README.md

 |         other_weather |    0.82   |   0.95   |  0.31  |   0.45   |   1293  |
 |           avg / total |    0.72   |   0.93   |  0.29  |   0.39   |  15679  |

-Results are better explained in this [blog post](https://medium.com/@simone.rigoni01/disaster-response-pipeline-with-figure-eight-a0addd696352)
+## List of activities

+In the [TODO](TODO.md) file you can find the list of tasks and on going activities.

-## Licensing and Acknowledgements
+## Licensing and acknowledgements

-Thank you [Figure Eight](https://www.figure-eight.com/) for the datasets and more information about the licensing of the data can be find [here](https://www.figure-eight.com/datasets/).
+Have a look at [LICENSE](LICENSE.md) and many thanks to [Figure Eight](https://www.figure-eight.com/) for the datasets and more information about its licensing can be find [here](https://www.figure-eight.com/datasets/).

+## Outro

+I hope this repository was interesting and thank you for taking the time to check it out.
+On my Medium you can find a more in depth [story](https://medium.com/@simone-rigoni01/disaster-response-pipeline-with-figure-eight-a0addd696352) and on my Blogspot you can find the same [post](https://simonerigoni01.blogspot.com/) in italian.
+Let me know if you have any question and if you like the content that I create feel free to [buy me a coffee](https://www.buymeacoffee.com/simonerigoni).